Cristiano Ronaldo scores record-breaking 806th career goal to overtake Josef Bican

 The Portuguese's first-half double against Tottenham saw him become the top scorer of all time according to FIFA records

-Cristiano Ronaldo became the top scorer of all time after scoring twice for Manchester United against Tottenham in the Premier League on Saturday.
+Cristiano Ronaldo became the top scorer of all time during Manchester United's 3-2 win against Tottenham in the Premier League on Saturday.

-The Portuguese let fly from over 30 yards and sent the ball into the top corner to get his 805th goal for club and country, equalling the late Josef Bican as the highest scorer in the history of football, according to world organising body FIFA.
+The Portuguese gave United an early lead when he let fly from over 30 yards and sent the ball into the top corner to get his 805th goal for club and country, equalling the late Josef Bican as the highest scorer in the history of football, according to world organising body FIFA.

 Ronaldo then restored United's lead after Harry Kane had equalised from the spot, knocking in a cross from Jadon Sancho to make it goal 806 and overtake Bican.